sanyambassi/ciphertrust-manager-mcp-server/example_prompts.md

 - **Rotate the key used by guardpoint "/data/secure"**
   > Rotate the key used by the guardpoint on "/data/secure".

+- **List all CTE clients"**
+  > List all CTE clients in the connected domain.

+- **Create a guardpoint on CTE client win-client with policy policy-name at localtion C:\SensitiveData"**
+  > Add guardpoint on CTE client win-client.

+- **Create an LDT CTE policy with name ldt-pol-01.
+Userset user-set-01 should have full access (all_ops, apply_key).
+Use clear_key as the current key and LDTKey01 as the transoformation key"**
+  > Create a CTE LDT policy with userset user-set-01 with full access.
 ---

 ## Service and Maintenance Operations